-In order to earn a second associate degree, a student must meet the following requirements:
+In order to earn a second or subsequent associate degree, a student must:

 - 1. Complete the first degree as certified by the registrar. - 2.
-Apply for admission to the second degree program after the first degree has been certified as completed. - 3.
-Earn a minimum of 15 semester hours (beyond each previously earned degree) at Troy University. - 4.
-File an Intent to Graduate form with the registrar as prescribed in the class schedule. - 5.
-Meet all current requirements for the second and/or subsequent degree.
+Declare a new program of study after the first degree has been certified as completed by the registrar. - 3.
+Earn an additional 15 semester hours (beyond each previously earned degree) at Troy University. - 4.
+File an Intent to Graduate form with the registrar as prescribed in the class schedule. - Meet all current requirements for the second or subsequent degree.